ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 Depending on Windows or Linux or WSL, the port forwarding can be tricky.
 Using the external route is simpler and switching to **Podman** from **Docker** avoids TLS Certificate issues.

-a.
-Check if the registry route exists:
+- Check if the registry route exists:

   ```bash
   oc get route -n openshift-image-registry
   ```

   If not present, expose it:

   ```bash
   oc patch configs.imageregistry.operator.openshift.io/cluster \